MEDICOLEGAL SERVICES: BILLING AND GENERAL CONSIDERATIONS

 OSWESTRY DISABILITY QUESTIONNAIRE: 35.

-and a piece of paper were given with "Please write down everything
+a clipboard and a piece of paper were given with "Please

-was seen immediately by our medical assistant, and then me, and
+at 1:37pm.
+He was seen immediately by our medical assistant, and

 2 I checked those with a pinwheel.